Yelp/paasta/docs/source/yelpsoa_configs.rst

     kubernetes will create for a service.
 Defaults to 1.

-  * ``max_instances``: When autoscaling, the maximum number of instances that kubernetes will create for a service
+  * ``max_instances``: When autoscaling, the maximum number of instances that kubernetes will create for this service.
+    If specified, ``instances`` is ignored.

   * ``registrations``: A list of SmartStack registrations (service.namespace) where instances of this PaaSTA service ought register in.
 In SmartStack,